 • Press a cold, damp cloth against the back of your neck

-Temperature shifts demand your body’s attention.
-They pull your nervous system out of its current state and force a recalibration.
+Temperature shifts demand the body's attention.
+They can pull the nervous system out of its current state and create a reset point.

-One reset might be enough.
-But for strong urges, stacking two or three creates a compounding effect:
+One reset may be enough.
+For stronger urges, combining two or three can work better:

 Example stack for a strong urge: